 We walked for fifteen minutes, stopping to marvel at the water clarity and the variation of colors the coastline was producing.
 The dry, white sand dunes contrast starkly with the refreshing crystal azure water.
 It was this contrast of dry rock, cliffs, and sand dunes that I enjoyed so much while catching waves in the crisp water of the ocean.

-The path turned into a boardwalk, which wound it’s way down to the shore.
-A small group of guys were waiting out a hundred yards in the water for a set of waves.
+The path turned into a boardwalk, which wound its way down to the shore.
+A small group of guys was waiting out a hundred yards in the water for a set of waves.
 Aside from this small group of surfers we had the entire 6.5 kilometer stretch of sand entirely to ourselves, not that we knew what to do with it all.

 Formby Bay is very close to Innes National Park, home to a diverse range of Australian wildlife and the location of some of South Australia’s best beaches.
 You might like to read an article I wrote called: The Ultimate Guide to Innes National Park or maybe you just want to see my 25 favorite photos from my week at Innes National Park by viewing the Gallery.